ukk-kategoria: Becoming a member

 I am both an employee and an entrepreneur.
 Can I join the Entrepreneur Fund?

-You must insure yourself according to your primary job.
-If you are both an employee and an entrepreneur, you can choose whether you belong to the Entrepreneur Fund or an employee fund.
-You can join the Entrepreneur Fund if your annual pension insurance income is at least €15 481 in 2026.
+You must insure yourself according to your primary line of work.
+If you work both as a full-time employee and as a full-time entrepreneur, you may choose whether to belong to the Entrepreneur Fund or an wage-earners’ unemployment fund.
+You can join the Entrepreneur Fund if the annual earned income of your pension insurance is at least €15,481 in 2026.

 • Who can join the Entrepreneurs Fund?